Have you or a family member been affected by cancer?

 There are needs all around us.
 All we need to do is to open our eyes and to roll up our sleeves.

-Starting over when you are homeless or recently released from prison can be daunting!
+Starting over when you are homeless can be daunting!
 The stigma is real - employment doors close and neighbors can look away.
 Getting back on track often comes down to someone simply “opening a door.”

 The Open Doors ministry offers housing and employment readiness to people who are homeless.
 Participants will gain the basic skills necessary to join the workforce in an industry that is experiencing a severe labor shortage and rising wages.